auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 We can get lost in imaginations of these possible worlds, but there are quite a few critical assumptions such as: the idea of intelligence being one dimensional and ignoring diminishing returns.
 A clear [definition of intelligence is difficult and still in progress](https://arxiv.org/abs/1911.01547), but an objective of "maximize smartness" may not be as clear to a machine as we think.
 Additionally, we rarely get increasing returns forever.
 Often we hit limits and barriers we can't go past.
 We can only make designs so efficient before we run into the impassable laws of physics.
 Others have pointed out the nature of empirical scientific knowledge is to test.
 Even a superintelligent AI would need to verify its hypotheses and perform experiments.

 However a few ideas have reignited my belief in a superintelligent AI.
 Schmidhuber's idea of compression drive gives a basis for elusive, generally intelligent behavior.
+He proposed a formal, theoretical model of self-improving AGI called [Gödel machines](https://en.wikipedia.org/wiki/G%C3%B6del_machine) which have interesting properties.
+Researchers proposed other theoretical models such as [AIXI](https://en.wikipedia.org/wiki/AIXI).

 In Judea Pearl's The Book of Why, the authors show a general method of inference from big data providing causal reasoning.
 Framing the criticism of superintelligence from the perspective of Pearl's Ladder of Causation, seeing, doing, and imagining, AI systems are at the seeing (association) level.
 They have incredible amounts of data, but they lack the ability to imagine.
 Superintelligence would be having a superhuman imagination where imagination is adjusting the weights or probabilities of a causal model.
 To have a causal model which is tied to reality an intelligent agent would need to _do_ which is to intervene, experiment, and update its causal model.
 Through the work of Pearl and many others, researchers have discovered a general algorithm for _transportability_, taking the data and results of one population and applying it to another.

 {:refdef: style="text-align: center;"}
 <img src="../../images/MoL/why-bigdata-CD.png" width="80%" height="80%">